Zulejman/cnn_from_scratch/README.md

-# cnn_from_scratch
+## CNN from scratch

-Implementation of cnn from nothing
+Implementation of cnn from bare bones
+Using as little of non standard libraries as possible

+Using MNIST dataset